Komaru-cats/BACAP-Enhanced-Discoveries/AdvacementsRolesRules.md

 - Have some screenshots of your progress, such as building a farm, or a setup to complete a difficult advancement
 - It will also be good if you make a video where you show what and how you used to get advancements in your world
 - If you are on a server that is publicly joinable (i.e. with no whitelist) you could ask admins if they can join and then you'd show them how you got the more important advancements.

+## Other roles rules:
+> All methods of proof are arranged in order from the strongest to the weakest.
+But this does not mean that you are required to have the strongest proofs, as they can still have different value.
+> A screenshot proving that the advancement was obtained is mandatory (either at the moment of obtaining it or after, in the advancements menu)
+### Netherite Beacon:
+- Screenshots or videos of your method for obtaining Netherite (TNT duper, TNT without a duper, strip mining), for example, tunnels after explosions or mining
+- Screenshots of your mined Netherite, Netherrack statistics etc.
+- Screenshot of advancement obtained
+### End of the World as We Know It
+- Screenshots/Videos of your progress reaching the world borders, especially the End
+  - If you used a pig cannon or similar, screenshots/videos of the mechanism
+- Screenshots with your world's size (if you didn't use a pig cannon or similar)
+- Screenshot/video of the moment the advancement is obtained
+### Yes.
+- Screenshots of your Wither Skeleton kill statistics, beacon crafting etc.
+- Screenshots/Videos of your farm
+- Screenshot of advancement obtained
+### Explosive Elixir
+- Video of you obtaining the advancement
+- Screenshots of your setup
+- Screenshot at the moment of advancement obtained